The Cold Chain Solution — Compliance and Implementation Guide

 Overview

 !
-IMPORTANT Use of the Cold Chain solution elements outside of the manner in which they are presented in this document and associated documentation may not be compliant with Cold Chain regulations.
-Please reach out to your Geotab Partner or Support for questions.
+IMPORTANT: Use of the Cold Chain solution elements outside of the manner in which they are presented in this document and associated documentation may not be compliant with Cold Chain regulations.
+Contact your Geotab Partner or the Support team for questions.

-1. This section contains the differences between the North American region (Canada, US and Mexico) and European/Australian regions.
-This is an important aspect to consider in order to understand how our Cold Chain solution works.
+- Explains the differences between solution implementation in North America (Canada, US and Mexico) and Europe/Australia.
+This is an important aspect to consider to understand how the Cold Chain solution works.

-1. This section lists refrigeration unit and/or thermograph (for EU region only) compatibility, required harnesses, and supported features for each compatible refrigeration unit controller/thermograph.
-The section also covers the steps you should take before purchasing a GO/GO Rugged device, IOX-COLD/IOX-COLD RUGGED, and Cold Chain harnesses for your needs.
+- Covers refrigeration unit and/or thermograph (for EU region only) compatibility, required harnesses, and supported features for each compatible refrigeration unit controller/thermograph.
+The section also covers the steps you should take before purchasing a GO device, IOX-COLD/IOX-COLD RUGGED, and Cold Chain harnesses for the Customer’s specific needs.

-2. !
-IMPORTANT: Obtaining the make and model of the refrigeration units and/or thermographs (for Europe region) is critical to ensure the solution will work as expected, and so the customer knows what features will be supported.
+- !
+IMPORTANT: Obtaining the make and model of the refrigeration units and/or thermographs (for Europe region) is critical to ensure the solution will work as expected, and so the customer knows what features will be supported for their particular assets.

-1. This ongoing supervision section covers the steps to ensure proper use of the Cold Chain view in MyGeotab portal.
+- Covers the steps to ensure proper use of the Cold Chain in the MyGeotab portal.

-1. This section contains useful tools and tips for Cold Chain solution use.
-It is recommended to review and follow the instructions for anything that may be relevant to your use cases.
+- Links to useful tools and tips for Cold Chain solution use.
+We recommend you review and follow the instructions for anything that may be relevant to you or your Customer’s use cases.

 Background